 A greater percentage of Hi-Fi music and home theater enthusiasts will benefit from the XMC-2’s revolutionary audio and video performance.

-The XMC-2, like the RMC-1, is a cutting-edge AV processor that serves as the command center for a modern home theater or surround sound system.
+The XMC-2, like the RMC-1, is a cutting-edge AV processor that serves as the command center for a modern home theater or surrounds sound system.

 The flawless 18Gbps bit video switching gives the best image quality of the latest HDR and Dolby Vision 4k UHD discs, while the powerful audio decoding engine and hardware deliver audiophile sound.

 - Supports single/double rate stereo DSD via USB